Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: The Leggett–Garg framework

 Turning now to the conditions for macrorealism, the three postulates of macrorealism imply that there exists an underlying joint probability for the given data set, which implies that a set of twelve two-time and four three-time LG inequalities hold.
-Specifically, the twelve quasi-probabilities Eq. \ref{moment expansion 2-time}, for time pairs $(t_1,t_2)$, $(t_1,t_2)$, $(t_1,t_2)$, are non-negative (LG2s) and the following four LG3 inequalities are satisfied:
+Specifically, the twelve quasi-probabilities Eq. \ref{moment expansion 2-time}, for time pairs $(t_1,t_2)$, $(t_1,t_3)$, $(t_2,t_3)$, are non-negative (LG2s) and the following four LG3 inequalities are satisfied:

 These sixteen conditions are not only necessary for macrorealism but are also sufficient, as is shown by the LG version of Fine’s theorem \cite{halliwell_comparing_2017,halliwell_necessary_2019,PhysRevA.100.042103}.
 In quantum mechanics, the LG2 and LG3 inequalities can be violated up to the value $-\frac{1}{8}$, the L{\"u}ders bound.\footnote{This is for so-called L{\"u}ders measurements, which simply measure the value of $Q$.
-More negative values can be obtained by measuring finer-grained quantities and then coarse-graining the probabilities to find probabilities of $Q$ \cite{Emary_2013,budroni2014temporal}.}
+More negative values can be obtained by measuring finer-grained quantities (von Neumann measurements) and then coarse-graining their probabilities to find probabilities of $Q$ \cite{Emary_2013,budroni2014temporal}.}

 We also note that the four LG3 quantities may be written as